How Much Does It Cost to Sign Up & Sell LuLaRoe? 2023 Edition.

 Hi there!
-If you're reading this, you're likely considering signing up to sell LuLaRoe in the year 2022.
-And I'm here to help!
+If you're reading this, you're likely considering signing up to sell LuLaRoe in the year 2023.
+And I'm here to help you out.

 When I initially signed up to sell LuLaRoe, we were required to purchase one of several starter kits that came with a pre-set amount of sizes and styles.
 These starter kits were intended to set new retailers up for success with a fully shoppable, in-person boutique that would allow anyone to try a full range of sizes in the (then) available LuLaRoe styles.
 At the time, most retailers were selling primarily in their homes or at vendor events, while some were just beginning to transition to fully-online stores.
 These original starter kits started at $4999 and went up in price from there, depending on if you added on other styles or kits to your initial order.